digitalicagroup/slack-hook-framework/README.md

 ```
 * Add a definition for your new class to custom_cmds.json .
 * Check you have defined a `$config->custom_cmds` in the framework configuration (i.e. `index-example.php`).
-* Check the contents of `vendor/digitalicagroup/slack-hook-framework/lib/SlackHookFramework/CmdHello.php` to see what a command can do.
+* Check the contents of `vendor/digitalicagroup/slack-hook-framework/lib/SlackHookFramework/CmdHello.php` to see what a command can do, or check [slack-bot](https://github.com/digitalicagroup/slack-bot) for more examples.
 * run composer update (`php composer.phar update`).

 ## Troubleshooting